TotoroDude/Webstite-Template/index.md

 Im glad that im okay with a best friend leaving me?
 I dont know if I like that being friends for almost most of my life...
 I think he will be soon dipping on me and then what do I have...
 I dont even have my sanity...
 Its like im spinning around and around and around and around...
 I want it to stop but ill enjoy what I have with my friend...
 I survived this long...

 # Punk 07-01-22
 I think Im hitting my emo faze...
 I think ashlynn is still not learning I feel as if shes still chasing for guys and she needs to stop only to fix herself...
-Im not saying shes made progress but its not alot...
+Im not saying she didnt made progress but its not alot...
 I hope she learns that playing with guys feelings or just feelings in general is going to hurt alot of people around her...
 I still hope the best for her and still love her but not like I use to just love her because I want her to be her without harming people or peoples feelings...
 I hope this emo faze also is forever because I kinda like it...
 Even though I wear mostly bland colors anywho....

 # Haircut 07-04-22